Transformers: A midwife’s tale

 “We all wear masks and gloves during our visits, and I hate that because I’ve worked my whole career to make births not a medical event,” Sala says.
 “Yet now because of circumstances, I have to institute some protective measures for everyone’s safety.”

-One weekend, Sala made about 30 cloth masks to hand out to patients when they came in.
+One weekend, Sala made about 30 cloth masks to hand out to patients when they come in.
 She washes them at the end of the day.
-Even though they aren’t as effective as the N-95 masks that are hard to come by, it still acts as a barrier.
+Even though they aren’t as effective as the N95 masks that are hard to come by, a cloth mask still acts as a barrier.

 Dads are part of the team